aoxqt4312-lang/test7/README.md

 To use ADB via Wi-Fi
 Enable Wireless debugging in Developer Options, install [Shizuku](https://github.com/RikkaApps/Shizuku/releases/latest), and use its built-in pairing guide.
 Then install [aShell](https://f-droid.org/packages/in.sunilpaulmathew.ashell/).
-Open it, allow acess to Shizuku, and use required ADB command.
+Open it, allow access to Shizuku, and use required ADB command.

 To use ADB via PC
 Enable USB debugging in Developer Options.